graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Lambert, O., Bianucci, G., Salas-Gismondi, R., Di Celma, C., Steurbaut, E., Urbina, M. and de Muizon, C., 2019.
 An amphibious whale from the Middle Eocene of Peru reveals early South Pacific dispersal of quadrupedal cetaceans. *Current Biology*, **29**, 1352-1359.

+Lambert, O., de Muizon, C., Urbina, M. and Bianucci, G., 2020.
+A new longirostrine sperm whale (Cetacea, Physeteroidea) from the lower Miocene of the Pisco Basin (southern coast of Peru). *Journal of Systematic Palaeontology*, **18**, 1707-1742.

 Lambert, O., Bianucci, G. and de Muizon, C., in press.
 Macroraptorial sperm whales (Cetacea, Odontoceti, Physeteroidea) from the Miocene of Peru. *Zoological Journal of the Linnean Society*.

 Lambert, O., Collareta, A., Benites-Palomino, A., Di Celma, C., Muizon, C., Urbina, M. and Bianucci, G., in press.
 A new small, mesorostrine inioid (Cetacea, Odontoceti, Delphinida) from four upper Miocene localities in the Pisco Basin, Peru. *Papers in Palaeontology*.